TronsGuitar/blml-a8/src/Phase3-FormsUI/README.md

 # Phase3 Forms UI

+## Status

+- **Current status:** partially implemented and actively tested
+- **Validated state:** form parsing, control generation, layout conversion helpers, and resource extraction have executable coverage in `BLML.Tests`
+- **Known gap:** `vb6binary.cs` remains intentionally isolated and is not part of the active build

-This file tracks the current `Phase3` implementation status after the recent DONE work.
+This file tracks the current `Phase3` implementation status.

 ## Implemented in the current Phase3 pass